 · If there is only one design solution being reviewed, and you have nothing to compare it to, it can be useful to ask about alternative solutions that the designer discarded or discounted along the way.

-(Added on the 14 March: Since writing this piece I have created a deck of cards with over 50 questions that you can ask of a design.
-I write about the cards and provide a downloadable pdf here.)
+[Since writing this piece I have created a deck of cards with over 50 questions that you can ask of a design.
+I describe the cards and provide a downloadable pdf here, or you might like to try out the virtual deck here.]

 Making use of feedback